netlify/next-on-netlify/README.md

 1. `npm run build`: This will run `next build` to build your Next.js app and `next-on-netlify` to prepare your Next.js app for compatibility with Netlify
 1. `netlify dev`: This will emulate Netlify on your computer and let you preview your app on `http://localhost:8888`.

+*Note:*

+Preview Mode is not yet available locally, running `netlify dev`, for static pages without revalidate or fallback.
+This will be supported soon.

+For now, Preview Mode *is* supported in production for all Next.js page types.

 #### Custom Netlify Redirects

 You can define custom redirects in a `_redirects` and/or in your `netlify.toml` file.